 MathItalicsCorrectonInfo Table

 The MathItalicsCorrectionInfo table contains italics correction values for slanted glyphs used in math layout.
 The top portion of slanted glyphs may protrude beyond the glyph’s advance width.
-This can result in collision with other interacting elements, or an appearance in the placement of other interacting elements that is unpleasing unless some accommodation is made for the protrustion.
+This can result in collision with other interacting elements, or an appearance in the placement of other interacting elements that is unpleasing unless some accommodation is made for the protrusion.
 The MathItalicsCorrectionInfo table provides correction values to accommodate for such protrusion.

 The table consists of the following parts: